MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --in-file2 filename [filenames...]

 	Read one or more FASTQ files containing mate 2 reads for a paired-end run.
-If specified, ``--in-file1`` must also be set.
+If the same filename is specified for both ``--in-file1`` and ``--in-file2``, then this file is read in interleaved mode.

+.. option:: --head n

+	If set, AdapterRemoval will process only the first N reads/pairs of reads in the input.
+Accepts suffixes K (thousands), M (millions), and G (billions).
+By default all data is processed.

 Output file options
 ~~~~~~~~~~~~~~~~~~~

 Output files for adapterremoval may be specified either via the ``--out-prefix`` option, which assigns default filenames, and/or via the individual ``--out-*`` to set or override the output filename for a given output read type.
-The same destination file may be used for multiple types of FASTQ reads, in which case the reads are written in input order.
+The same destination file may be used for multiple types of FASTQ reads, in which case the reads are written to that file in input order.

 .. option:: --out-prefix path

-	Prefix for the output files for which no filename was set using the corresponding options below.
+	Prefix for the output files for which no filename was set using the corresponding options below, except for ``--out-discarded`` which is not saved by default.
+If this option is not used, then files for which no ``--out`` option was set will not be saved.

 .. option:: --out-file1 filename
 .. option:: --out-file2 filename

 	Output files containing trimmed mate 1 reads and mate 2 reads.
-If interleaved output is enabled, then this file also contains mate 2 reads.
+If interleaved output is enabled, then ``file1`` will also contains both mate 1 and mate 2 reads.

 .. option:: --out-merged filename

 	When used with --merged, this file contains overlapping mate-pairs which have been merged into a single read.
+Setting this option in demultiplexing mode overrides ``--out-prefix`` for just this read type.

 .. option:: --out-singleton filename

 	Output file to which containing paired reads for which the mate has been discarded.
+Setting this option in demultiplexing mode overrides ``--out-prefix`` for just this read type.

+.. option:: --out-unidentified1 filename
+.. option:: --out-unidentified2 filename
+	In demultiplexing mode, reads that could not be assigned to a single sample are written to these files.
+In interleaved mode, both mate 1 and mate 2 reads are written to ``--out-unidentified1``.

 .. option:: --out-discarded filename

 	Contains reads discarded due to the --min-length, --max-length or --max-ns options.
+Setting this option in demultiplexing mode overrides ``--out-prefix`` for just this read type, but this option is not enabled by just setting ``--out-prefix``.

 .. option:: --out-json filename
 .. option:: --out-html filename